Bourke - Brewarrina

 Employment conditions in Bourke - Brewarrina face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Manufacturing employed only 1% of local workers, below Rest of NSW's 5.8%.
-Many residents commute elsewhere for work based on Census data analysis.
-In a 12-month period ending in September 2025, labour force decreased by 4.1%, employment declined by 5.5%, causing unemployment rate to rise by 1.3 percentage points.
-Rest of NSW recorded lower declines during this period.
-State-level data up to 25-Nov-25 shows NSW employment contracted by 0.03% with a state unemployment rate at 3.9%.
-National unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Bourke-Brewarrina's employment mix suggests local employment should increase by 5.6% over five years and 12.2% over ten years.
+Manufacturing employs only 1.0% of local workers, below Rest of NSW's 5.8%.
+Many residents commute elsewhere for work based on Census data.
+Over the year to September 2025, labour force levels decreased by 4.1%, employment declined by 5.5%, causing unemployment to rise by 1.3 percentage points.
+In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bourke-Brewarrina's employment mix suggests local employment should increase by 5.6% over five years and 12.2% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment